Lucky-Loek/ieee-phm-2012-data-challenge-dataset/README.md

-# IEEE PHM 2012 Data Challenge
+# IEEE PHM 2012 Data Challenge Dataset

 This is a dataset that was used for the IEEE PHM 2012 Data Challenge.
 It used to be online at http://www.femto-st.fr/en/Research-departments/AS2M/Research-groups/PHM/IEEE-PHM-2012-Data-challenge.php, but isn't anymore.